mlin/should.ml/README.md

 Reference
 ---------

-The assertions supported by should.js are best shown by example. **Make sure to `open Should` so that all the necessary names are available.**
+The assertions supported by should.ml are best shown by example. **Make sure to `open Should` so that all the necessary names are available.**

 **Assertions on any type**